 7.4.5.
 Closure Surfaces

 Objects, which are spatially not represented by a volumetric geometry, must be virtually closed in order to compute their volume (e.g. pedestrian underpasses or airplane hangars).
 They can be sealed using a specific type of space boundary called ClosureSurface.
-These are virtual surfaces, which are taken into account, when needed to compute volumes and are neglected, when they are irrelevant or not appropriate, for example in visualisations.
+These are virtual surfaces, which are taken into account, when needed to compute volumes and are neglected, when they are irrelevant or not appropriate, for example in visualizations.

 The concept of ClosureSurface can also be employed to model the entrances of subsurface objects.
-Those objects like tunnels or pedestrian underpasses have to be modelled as closed solids in order to compute their volume, for example in flood simulations.
+Those objects like tunnels or pedestrian underpasses have to be modelled as closed solids in order to compute their volume.
+An example would be for use in flood simulations.
 The entrances to subsurface objects also have to be sealed to avoid holes in the digital terrain model (see Figure 9).
-However, in close-range visualisations the entrance must be treated as open.
+However, in close-range visualizations the entrance must be treated as open.
 Thus, closure surfaces are an adequate way to model those entrances.

 Figure 9.
 Closure surfaces to seal open structures.
 Passages are subsurface objects (left).
 The entrance is sealed by a virtual ClosureSurface feature, which is both part of the DTM and the subsurface object (right) (graphic: IGG Uni Bonn).